syslogic/php-hms/README.md

 ### Prerequisites

-This library depends on the following environmental variables:
+This client can be configured with either an array, or with environmental variables.

 #### AppGallery Connect API: